They’re creepy and they’re kooky, but they will make your home the talk of the neighborhood this Halloween.

-From ghastly ghouls haunting your living room, or a zombie attack on the second floor, to pleasant pumpkins and jaunty jack-o-lanterns, all levels of horror are represented in AtmosFX’s inventory.
+From ghastly ghouls haunting your living room, or a zombie attack on the second floor, to pleasant pumpkins and jaunty jack-o-lanterns, AtmosFX’s inventory has it all.

 “The AtmosFX Window Projection Material definitely works better than a curtain or bed sheet,” Pete says.
 “We tested many types of materials before selecting one that worked best with our projected decorations at a very affordable price.”

 For even better visuals, AtmosFX also carries a Premium Window Projection Material, which is made of vinyl and adheres by static cling.
-It can be cut to custom sizes, which makes it perfect for custom windows, including bay and bow windows.
+You can cut it to any size, which makes it perfect for strangely-shaped windows, including garden windows or custom windows.

-“We always encourage our customers to experiment, so if they find a shower curtain or bed sheet that works for them, they should go with that,” he says.
+“We always encourage our customers to experiment.
+If they find a shower curtain or bed sheet that works for them, they should go with that,” he says.

-Most of the digital decorations come in both horizontal and vertical orientations, so almost any window can be used to scare the pants off your neighbors or delight young trick-or-treaters.
+Most of the digital decorations come in both horizontal and vertical orientations.
+This means you can use almost any window to scare the pants off your neighbors or delight young trick-or-treaters.

 “The real key is to find a window that everyone can easily see from the outside,” Pete added.

-Bay and bow windows can be used and are preferred, because they are large and are usually placed in the front of the home.
+You can use bow or bay windows, too.
+Pete actually prefers them, because they are large and are usually placed in the front of the home.

 “If you put projection material directly onto the glass, you might notice a portion of the projected image becomes slightly out of focus,” Pete says.
 “It really depends on the projector you use and the shape of the window.
 We’ve had a number of videos shared with us from fans who pulled off great decorations using their bay and bow windows.”

-Doors and windows are not the only places digital decorations can be used.
+Doors and windows are not the only places you can use digital decorations, though.

-Most of AtmosFX’s decorations can be set up in about 10 minutes, he added.
-For a window projection display all you need to do is put projection material on the window, and then focus your projector onto it.
-Done!
+Most of AtmosFX’s decorations take about 10 minutes to set up, he added.
+For a window projection display, all you need to do is drape projection material onto the window.
+Then, focus your projector onto it, and you’re done!